LuiseFreese/blog/bookings-cortana-findtime.md

 3. practice

 Now comes the most challenging part - DOING what we planned.
 And now My Analytics comes into play: For example, with its Outlook Add-in, that prompts me to make an appointment with myself and book focus time.
-I can also book focus time regularly in the Dashboard, but it comes very handy in Outlook, where we still do our mails and lots of meeting planning.
+I can also book focus time regularly in the Dashboard, but it comes very handy in Outlook, where we still receive and process our mails and do lots of meeting planning.

 ![Outlook Insights Add In](https://github.com/LuiseFreese/blog/blob/main/media/insights-outlook-addin.png)